Mutoxicated/HYPER/devlog.md

 ## Day 253

 Made the Bacteria Alert System.
 Also fully migrated to the Input System.
 I also added some extra functionality on the shop where you can hit Esc and it will act as if you hit the back button of the current panel.

+## Day 254

+Implemented the Feed System.
+No it does not have to do with food consumption.
+It's a notification system that pretty much tells you about certain things